Brooen/Halo-5-Data-Importer/README.md

 To import lights, for the first time you need to install MurMur.
 Any other time, you just select the models you want to be set up and click set up materials.

+For the bitmaps, you need every bitmap, converted to png